-IRENA’s REmap analysis suggests that by 2050, globally around 60% of electricity could be supplied by variable renewable energy (VRE) sources like solar and wind power.
-Transforming our energy system towards one dominated by renewable energy comes with challenges, particularly the system requirements needed for balancing energy supply and demand as high shares of VRE increase.
-To effectively manage large-scale VRE, flexibility sources need to be exploited and planned ahead of time, across all sectors of the energy system; from power generation, to stronger transmission and distribution systems, storage (both electrical and thermal), and more flexible demand (demand-side management and sector coupling).
+IRENA’s REmap analysis suggests that by 2050, globally around 61% of electricity could be supplied by variable renewable energy (VRE) sources like solar and wind power.
+Transforming our energy system towards one dominated by renewable energy comes with challenges, particularly the system requirements needed for balancing energy supply and demand as shares of VRE increase.
+To effectively manage large-scale VRE, sources of flexibility need to be planned for, and fully exploited, across all sectors of the energy system – from power generation to transmission and distribution systems, storage (both electrical and thermal) and demand (demand-side flexibility).

-IRENA works with its Members to assess possible flexibility shortages in their long-term renewable energy plans and to identify least-cost-mix solutions to address those.
-IRENA’s latest report on power system flexibility informs policy makers on the options available to scale-up power system flexibility.
-In addition, IRENA has developed an open-source tool to support flexibility analysis, the IRENA FlexTool.
-The FlexTool has been designed to assess power system flexibility for Members and identify least-cost solutions to effectively increase the share of VRE into their electricity mix jointly with the necessary flexibility for cost-effective and reliable operations.
+IRENA works with its Members to assess possible flexibility shortages in their long-term renewable energy plans and identify least-cost-mix solutions to address them.
+IRENA’s latest report on power system flexibility informs policy makers regarding the options available to scale up power system flexibility.
+In addition, IRENA has developed an open source tool to support flexibility analysis, the IRENA FlexTool.
+The FlexTool has been designed to assess power system flexibility for Members and identify least-cost solutions to effectively increase the share of VRE in their electricity mixes whilst also achieving the necessary flexibility for cost-effective and reliable operations.
 The methodology behind the FlexTool is aimed at a technical audience.

-Using the IRENA FlexTool, a set of case studies have been developed to assess the flexibility of Members’ power systems (see Colombia, Panama, Thailand and Uruguay flexibility assessments) and identify least-cost-mix solutions to further increase flexibility.
-These case studies set out: (1) to assess the flexibility of a future year with high VRE penetration; (2) to evaluate cost-efficient additional investments in the power system and; (3) to run a sensitivity analysis to see the effect of additional VRE deployment on flexibility.
+Using the IRENA FlexTool, a set of case studies has been developed to assess the flexibility of Members’ power systems (see the flexibility assessments of Colombia, Panama, Thailand and Uruguay) and identify least-cost-mix solutions to further increase flexibility.
+These case studies aim to: (1) assess the flexibility of a future year with high VRE penetration; (2) evaluate cost-efficient additional investments in the power system; and (3) apply a sensitivity analysis to determine the effect of additional VRE deployment on flexibility.